Historic bridges of New South Wales

 This list documents historical bridges located in New South Wales, Australia.
 Road, rail and pedestrian bridges are listed.

-Generally bridges built before WWII (1939) have been included in this list.
+Generally bridges built before World War II (1939) have been included in this list.

 Historical context

-Bridge construction in New South Wales starts with the needs of the first settlers and continues through to the present day with advanced bridge design.
+Bridge construction in New South Wales started with the needs of the first settlers and continues through to the present day with advanced bridge design.
 The infant colony had limited expertise and limited materials.
 As time passed, techniques and materials were developed that allowed greater spans to be crossed and therefore expansion of the colony into otherwise inaccessible areas.

 The NSW Public Works Department was under pressure from a cash strapped government to produce as much road and bridge work for as little cost as possible.
 The cheapest bridge was the timber truss which could be built with local timber.

 All bridges are unique in the sense that the bridges were built using various technology, expertise, or materials or how they gained access to an area.

 For example, at the time of early settlement, (1788 onwards) NSW was very isolated from the technological advances being developed in Europe and North America.
 Materials such as cast iron were unavailable to early colonial NSW bridge builders.
 NSW bridge builders had to rely on their own resourcefulness, bred of isolation, distance and the unique environment to make these bridges.